-The objective of a PDF appointment is to contribute to UBC's research and teaching mission, to strengthen the PDF's skill set, publication record and CV, and to build a reputation that will enhance the PDF's opportunity to secure a more permanent position both within, and outside of, teaching and research.
+The objective of a Postdoctoral Fellowship appointment is to contribute to UBC's research and teaching mission, to strengthen the PDF's skill set, publication record and CV, and to build a reputation that will enhance the PDF's opportunity to secure a more permanent position both within, and outside of, teaching and research.
 The PDF designations used at UBC are as follows:

-- A Postdoctoral Research Fellow is a member of a research group or an individual researcher working under the general supervision of a faculty member, who may assist with the supervision of graduate students and may be asked to teach.
-Depending on the funding source, they may be appointed as an employee or as an award recipient. - A Postdoctoral Fellow is an employee where the individual plays a key role on a research team under the direction of and funded by the supervising faculty member, and is paid a salary. - A Postdoctoral Fellow is an award recipient where the individual is awarded a competitive fellowship from an external granting agency, which may or may not be paid through UBC, or receives financial support from a sponsoring agency.
-Award recipients do not have an employment relationship with UBC.
-They work independently under the mentorship of a supervising faculty member at UBC. - An additional appointment as a Postdoctoral Teaching Fellow is provided for formal teaching duties.
-PDFs may be involved in both undergraduate and graduate lecturing, laboratory instruction, tutorials, and supervision of undergraduate projects.
-Teaching fellows are always appointed as employees.
+- A Postdoctoral Research Fellow is a member of a research group or an individual researcher working under the general supervision of a faculty member, who may assist with the supervision of graduate students.
+Depending on the funding source, they may be appointed as an employee or as an award recipient.

+- A Postdoctoral Fellow is an employee where the individual plays a key role on a research team under the direction of and funded by the supervising faculty member.

+- A Postdoctoral Fellow is an award recipient

+where the individual is awarded a competitive

+fellowship from an external granting agency,

+which may or may not be paid through UBC, or

+receives financial support from a sponsoring

+agency.
+Award recipients do not have an

+employment relationship with UBC.
+They work

+independently under the mentorship of a

+supervising faculty member at UBC.

+An additional appointment as a Postdoctoral Teaching Fellow is provided for formal teaching duties.
+Postdocs may be involved in both undergraduate and graduate lecturing, laboratory instruction, tutorials, and supervision of undergraduate projects.